 This assignment is due on Wednesday, February 22 at 11:59pm.
 Submit it using Handin as assignment ps6.
 Corrections can be presented until Friday, March 24.

 This problem set builds on the skills that we introduced in Lectures 2−9 and 11−12.
-To encourage you to review those lectures, your grade on this assignment will be limited by your grade on those lectures at the time you submit (or correct) this assignment.
-Remember that most lecture exercises can be resubmitted at any time.
+To encourage you to review those lectures, your grade on this assignment will be capped by your grade on those lectures at the time you submit (or correct) this assignment.
+You can resubmit lecture exercises at any time.